-For 16-bit imagery, users can activate the "Stretch" mode of the main window.
-Doing so when the Color Adjustment dialog is displayed will automatically stretch the histogram of the Master channel and therefore provide a quick way of adjusting the colors over the 16-bit range.
+For 16-bit imagery, users can activate the "Stretch" mode in the main window.
+When the Color Adjustment dialog is displayed, activating this mode will automatically stretch the histogram of the Master channel, providing a quick way to adjust the colors across the 16-bit range.

 Adjustments to the mosaic on disk will not be applied until the "Process" button is clicked.
-Note that once the process is started, it cannot be stopped since all mosaic tiles on disk must be adjusted with the same parameters.
+Please note that once the process begins, it cannot be stopped, as all mosaic tiles on disk must be adjusted with the same parameters.